 Like usability testing, starting your own blog is not a guaranteed or fast route to earning income.
 However, blogging is a potentially lucrative and highly educational online job, provided you stick with it.

 There are a variety of ways to make money blogging.
-As you develop a following and website traffic, you can monetize your blog with advertisements, affiliate links, or brand sponsorships to begin earning monthly income.
+As you develop a following and website traffic, you can monetize your blog with advertisements, affiliate marketing, or brand sponsorships to begin earning monthly income.
 Throughout my second half of college, my blog paid for my monthly grocery expenses.

 Blogging is also flexible.
 There are no set hours; you can work on it whenever you choose.
 You’ll get out of it what you put into it, but it’s easy to fit blogging in around your other responsibilities.